cellarig/Capstone-Game/README.md

 ### 1. README (All Rubric Points REQUIRED)

 * A README with instructions is included with the project [x]
-* The README indicates which project is chosen []
+* The README indicates which project is chosen [x]
 * The README includes information about each rubric point addressed [x]

 ### 2. Compiling and Testing (All Rubric Points REQUIRED)

-* The submission must compile and run []
+* The submission must compile and run [x]

 ### 3. Loops, Functions, I/O

 * The project demonstrates an understanding of C++ functions and control structures [x]
+    * renderer.cpp line 89 - 166
 * The project reads data from a file and process the data, or the program writes data to a file [x]
+    * mixer.cpp line 16, renderer.cpp line 60 - 61
 * The project accepts user input and processes the input [x]
+    * controller.cpp line 12 - 41

 ### 4. Object Oriented Programming

 * The project uses Object Oriented Programming techniques [x]
 * Classes use appropriate access specifiers for class members [x]
 * Class constructors utilize member initialization lists [x]
-* Classes abstract implementation details from their interfaces []
+* Classes abstract implementation details from their interfaces [x]
-* Classes encapsulate behavior []
+* Classes encapsulate behavior [x]
-* Classes follow an appropriate inheritance hierarchy []
+* Classes follow an appropriate inheritance hierarchy [x]
+    * texture.h
 * Overloaded functions allow the same function to operate on different parameters []
-* Derived class functions override virtual base class functions []
+* Derived class functions override virtual base class functions [x]
+    * texture.h line 28 & 36
 * Templates generalize functions in the project []

 ### 5. Memory Management

-* The project makes use of references in function declarations []
+* The project makes use of references in function declarations [x]
+    * game.h line 14 - 15
-* The project uses destructors appropriately []
+* The project uses destructors appropriately [x]
+    * texture.cpp line 7, mixer.cpp line 12
 * The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate []
 * The project follows the Rule of 5 []
 * The project uses move semantics to move data, instead of copying it, where possible []
-* The project uses smart pointers instead of raw pointers []
+* The project uses smart pointers instead of raw pointers [x]
+    * renderer.h line 31 - 32

 ### 6. Concurrency